msantana09/data-engineering-toolkit/scripts/README.md

 1. Create a file named `nifi.sh`
 2. Add the expected logic to `nifi.sh`, specifically:
     - Source the helper functions
-    - Define the 3 core functions: start, shutdown, init
+    - Define the 3 core functions: start, stop, init
     - Source the execution function

     Here's an example: